Death (Marvel Comics): Fictional character biography

 Death is an abstract entity, embodiment of life ending in the Marvel Universe, and the opposite of Eternity, embodiment of the universe.
 Death is predominantly depicted as a skeleton cloaked in a black or purple robe, and at times appears as a Caucasian human female.

 A storyline in the title Captain Marvel showcases Thanos' scheme to conquer the universe, as the character becomes determined to prove his love for Death by destroying all life.
 Although Thanos obtains the artifact the Cosmic Cube and succeeds in taking control of the universe, Death abandons the character when he is defeated by the combined might of Captain Marvel, Drax the Destroyer and the Avengers.
-Two Marvel Annuals feature Thanos as he tries to "woo" Death back (courtesy of the Infinity Gems with which he plans to extinguish every star in the galaxy), but is killed in a final battle with the Avengers, Captain Marvel and Adam Warlock.
-When Captain Marvel is dying from cancer, Thanos returns to the character in a vision and introduces him to the entity Death.
-Marvel willingly surrenders his life and embraces the entity.
+Two Marvel Annuals feature Thanos as he tries to "woo" Death back (courtesy of the Infinity Gems with which he plans to extinguish every star in the galaxy), but is killed in a final battle with the Avengers, Captain Marvel (Mar-Vell), and Adam Warlock.
+When Mar-Vell is stricken with terminal cancer, Thanos returns to the character in a vision and introduces him to the entity Death.
+Mar-Vell willingly surrenders his life and embraces the entity.

 In Marvel's first limited series Contest of Champions, Death agrees to a game of strategy with the Elder of the Universe the Grandmaster.
 The Grandmaster wins the game and Death provides him with the power (via the Golden Globe of Life) to resurrect the Collector, a fellow Elder.
 Only then does Death reveal that the Golden Globe is an empty instrument that needs to be powered by a life-force equal to that of the being who is to be restored.
 To resurrect the Collector, the Grandmaster sacrifices his life and takes the Collector's place in the Realm of the Dead.
 In the limited series Secret Wars II the entity Beyonder takes human form and visits Earth.
 It decides to "save" mankind, and in doing so destroys Death.
 The Beyonder is then shown there is a need for Death and transforms his friend, a human reporter named Dave, into Death's new personification.